 The most common way that people lose their right to a green card is by committing a crime.
 Unlike what is commonly believed, it doesn't have to be a major crime or a felony.
 For example, a person can be removed from the United States (deported) for helping someone enter the United States illegally, for committing domestic violence, for possessing even a small amount of drugs, or for any crime that's considered morally wrong (such as fraud, theft, a crime with the intent of doing great bodily harm, or a sex offense).
 Some of these crimes are misdemeanors that may not be punishable with time in jail.

 However, there is no set list that tells you which crimes make you removable.
 If you are arrested for anything at all, consult not only a criminal lawyer, but also an immigration lawyer to find out whether and how you can avoid removal (deportation).
-Very few criminal lawyers understand the immigration laws -- and many of them encourage you to plead guilty to something as a way of avoiding jail time, not realizing that your guilty plea may get you deported.
+Although criminal lawyers have an obligation to advise you about immigration consequences of pleading guilty, very few criminal lawyers understand the immigration laws as well as immigration lawyers do.
+Criminal lawyers who don’t know the immigration laws very well might encourage you to plead guilty to something as a way of avoiding jail time, not realizing that your guilty plea may get you deported.
 See Nolo's Lawyer Directory for detailed profiles of attorneys in your local area.